Emotional CPR (eCPR)

 eCPR is based on the principles found to be shared by a number of support approaches: trauma-informed care, counseling after disasters, peer support to avoid continuing emotional despair, emotional intelligence, suicide prevention, and cultural attunement.
 It was developed with input from a diverse cadre of recognized leaders from across the U.S., who themselves have learned how to recover and grow from emotional crises.
 They have wisdom by the grace of first- hand experience.

-For more information, to schedule an introductory workshop/training in eCPR, or If you would like to be an eCPR Ambassador and help spread the word about this exciting program, email email@example.com or call 877-246-9058.
-Please visit the NCMHR website: www.ncmhr.org for eCPR updates and education materials.
+For more information, to schedule an introductory workshop or a certification training in eCPR, or If you would like to be an eCPR Ambassador and help spread the word about this exciting program, send us an email via the contact form, or call 877-246-9058.

 What is emotional crisis?